neoforge-dev/starter/memory-bank/progress.md

 2. Create more tests for database operations and API endpoints
 3. Implement better test isolation to reduce dependencies on shared fixtures
 4. Follow FastAPI async patterns as specified in the backend rules
+5. Run all tests with the improved Docker testing setup to ensure they pass

 ### Frontend
 1. Resolve memory issues in web component tests